Track mileage automatically

 Try an employee reimbursement program for teams

-You can try our team option if you are a manager or an employee looking for a solution for your team.
+If you are a manager or an employee looking for a solution for your team, you can try our team option.

-Our Teams option allows you to more easily follow mileage reimbursement rules, and reduce your managers' and employees' workload.
+Our Teams option allows you to follow mileage reimbursement rules more easily and reduce your managers' and employees' workloads.
 Quickly review and validate your team’s reimbursement claims with easy workflows for submitting and approving mileage.

 Employee reimbursement methods